Auditory Processing Impacts Many Aspects of Life

 Consequently, children with APD often struggle mightily with both the fundamentals and composition when it comes to writing.
 The grammar rules, the way sentences are structured, the way arguments are made and built are all quite foreign to them.

-It’s A Matter of Degree of Severity With Auditory Processing Disorder
+It’s A Matter of Degrees With Auditory Processing Disorder

 He may not necessarily grow out of his auditory processing delays by the age of 7 as most do, meaning you may want to seek outside help to accelerate the development process.
 It’s good to let nature take its course, but it’s also true that if gains can be made, if auditory processing can be improved through exercise, the sooner you start on that track the better.